COSMETIC DENTAL BONDING IN BOULDER, CO

 QUICK & EFFECTIVE COSMETIC SOLUTIONS

 Dr. David Evans believes in using a conservative approach whenever possible when enhancing smiles.
 One such approach is composite dental bonding.
-It is used for fixing minor aesthetic problems such as chipped or cracked teeth, any discoloration on the tooth ís surface, or reducing the gaps between teeth.
+Dental bondings are used for fixing minor aesthetic problems such as chipped or cracked teeth, any discoloration on the tooth ís surface, or reducing the gaps between teeth.
 Dental bonding creates more aesthetically pleasing teeth and a brighter smile using composite material or resin, which is bonded to an existing tooth.

 ADVANTAGES OF DENTAL BONDING